 During this 15-hour seminar, participants will discuss and reflect on field placement experiences.
-Students' experiences in their respective field placements will provide a significant component of the material for discussion.
+Students' experiences in field placement will provide a significant component of the material for discussion.
 The instructor will present additional material, as appropriate, and encourage connection to course readings.
-Emphasis will be placed on personal reflection of professional experiences and connecting theory to practice.